flimflam-austin/hugo-cms-test/content/quick_reads/20200404-white-house-task-force-april-2/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      # White House
-      COVID-19 Task Force

-      WHAT WE LEARNED TODAY
+      <div><h1>White House<br>COVID-19 Task Force</h1><p>WHAT WE LEARNED
+      TODAY</p><p><br></p></div>
     _key: 2c4b18c4ec54
   - order: 1
     useCheckmark: false
     body: >-
-      > “The number of positive tests is tracking very closely with the numbers of cases diagnosed.”
+      <div><blockquote>“The number of positive tests is tracking very closely

-      Dr. Deborah Birx answering a question about whether or not the tests currently administered are accurate.
+      with the numbers of cases diagnosed.”</blockquote><p>Dr. Deborah Birx answering a question about whether or not the tests currently administered are accurate.
 Dr. Birx says 35% of COVID-19 tests are positive in New York and New Jersey - the current "hot spots."
-She says she is still missing 50% of data reporting from test results.
+She says she is still missing 50% of data reporting from test results.</p></div>
     _key: 8ec44445c582
   - order: 2
     useCheckmark: false
     body: >-
-      “I have family in New York.
-My sister is a nurse practioner in a Westchester hospital.
+      <div><p>“I have family in New York.
+My sister is a nurse practioner in a
+      Westchester hospital.
 And my niece is a nurse on a Long Island hospital…I have skin in this game.
 The President asked me to get more to healthcare workers.
-I’m going to get more to healthcare workers.”

-      Rear Admiral John Polowczyk, Vice Director of Logistics, on the federal gov't supplying states with protective gear - including 200,000 N95 masks to NY.
+I’m going to get more to healthcare workers.”<br><br>Rear Admiral John Polowczyk, Vice Director of Logistics, on the federal gov't supplying states with protective gear - including 200,000 N95 masks to NY.</p><p><br></p></div>
     _key: 3267730a3600
   - order: 3
     useCheckmark: false
     body: >-
-      > “I’m assuring American public now…if we have your information, you’ll get it within two weeks.”
+      <div><blockquote>“I’m assuring American public now…if we have your

-      Treasury Sec.
+      information, you’ll get it within two weeks.”</blockquote><p>Treasury Sec.
       Steven Mnuchin said initial stimulus payments for Americans will happen sooner than the 3 weeks expected.
 He emphasized those with direct deposits will receive their payments faster (and safer than having to cash in person at the bank).
 Sec.
-Mnuchin said a new, soon-to-be announced web portal will help citizens update their information.
+Mnuchin said a new, soon-to-be announced web portal will help citizens update their information.</p></div>
     _key: 8a2ca996a195
   - order: 4
     useCheckmark: true
     body: >-
-      "We're asking everyone to apply what works" - Dr. Birx on social distancing.
+      <div><p>"We're asking everyone to apply what works" - Dr. Birx on social
+      distancing.</p><p></p></div>
     citation: VIEW SOURCES
     _key: afcb957d6e35